-Pedro Olabarri – Mobile Sports Massage Therapist
+Pedro Olabarri – Sports Massage Therapy & Dry Needling

 Sports Massage or Soft Tissue Therapy is the manipulation and mobilisation of soft tissue structures such as muscles, tendons, ligaments and connective tissue.
 It helps to improve muscle functionality increasing flexibility and elasticity of the muscle fibres.
 It does also release tension and is effective in reducing pain and discomfort.